JamesTheBard/sisyphus-docs/docs/customization/custom_modules.md

 :::caution

 This documentation applies to the `sisyphus-client` version `1.4.0` or greater.
-While much this applies to previous versions, the way that modules from tasks are handled significantly.
+While much of this applies to previous versions, the way that modules from tasks are handled changed significantly.
+All modules are initialized and validated before running any of the `run` methods whereas they were run only when the client got to the task in previous versions.

 :::